JackWarshaw/personal-work/README.md

 This was an assignment for one of my design classes in which we were given a few prebuilt assets and had to design a music player with it.
 The assignment was a test of proficiency for html, css, and java and additionally was supposed to make sure we knew basic design principles.

+Personal Website

+Currently in progress!
+This site will eventually be hosted on a Raspberry Pi but lives here for now until completion.